floratos-lab/hipc-dashboard-pipeline/README.md

 For easy inspection, CSV-formatted versions of the same files are also generated under "submissions/hipc_gene_csv/" and "submissions/hipc_ctf_csv/"

-Files containing just the complete list of response components for each signature are located in a further subdirectory, "files", for reach response component type, e.g. "submissions/hipc_gene/files".
+**Complete signature response component files* - Files containing just the complete list of response components for each signature are located in a further subdirectory, "files", for reach response component type, e.g. "submissions/hipc_gene/files".
 An example is the file **hipc_gene_sig_21357945_3.txt** which lists six genes, one per line, that make up the third signature for that PMID.

 ### Example of a cell-type frequency submission file with four response_components
 The cell-type submission file xXXX contains the response_component values